-2020 HEDIS® General Guidelines for the QRS Measure Technical Specifications
+Measurement Year 2020 (MY 2020) HEDIS® General Guidelines for the QRS Measure Technical Specifications

 HEDIS® is a registered trademark of the National Committee for Quality Assurance ("NCQA").
 The HEDIS measures and specifications were developed by and are owned by NCQA.
 NCQA holds a copyright in these materials and may rescind or alter these materials at any time.
 Users of the HEDIS measures and specifications shall not have the right to alter, enhance or otherwise modify the HEDIS measures and specifications, and shall not disassemble, recompile or reverse engineer the HEDIS measures and specifications.
-Anyone desiring to use or reproduce the materials, subject to licensed user restrictions, without modification for an internal non-commercial purpose may do so without obtaining any approval from NCQA.
-Use of the Rules for Allowable Adjustments of HEDIS to make permitted adjustments of the materials does not constitute a modification.
-All other uses, including a commercial use, or any external reproduction, distribution and publication must be approved by NCQA and are subject to a license at the discretion of NCQA.
+No license is required for noncommercial use of the measures solely to report quality data under for the Marketplace Quality Reporting System (QRS).
+All other uses, including a commercial use (including but not limited to vendors using or embedding the measures and specifications into any product or service to calculate measure results for customers for any purpose) must be approved by NCQA and are subject to a license at the discretion of NCQA.